reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 ContainingClass::instanceMethodName
 ```

 The `ContainingClass::instanceMethodName` syntax denotes an instance method belonging to a particular class.
-This method reference is not for a specific object instance, but rather signifies that any object of that class can use the method.
+This method reference is not for a specific object instance but rather signifies that any object of that class can use the method.
 We commonly use it in stream operations, where we know the object instance at runtime.

-For example, we can use `String::toLowerCase` to refer the `toLowerCase()` method on any `String` object.
+For example, we can use `String::toLowerCase` to refer to the `toLowerCase()` method on any `String` object.
 Use it in a stream operation like `.map(String::toLowerCase)` to apply it to each string in the stream.

 Containing class instance method reference example: